shivam-pandya-8118/Study-Sync/README.md

 - **Status Update**: Change the status of tasks easily with a single click.
 - **Delete Work Items**: Remove tasks when they are no longer needed.
 - **Local Storage Support**: Saves data in local storage to ensure persistence between sessions.
-- **Export to PDF**: Ability to export all work items as a PDF report.

 ## Technologies Used